 Appliances such as washers and dryers will also create a significant amount of humidity.
 While the appliances are running, work a fan or open a window to let some of the moisture escape.

-Leaks and water damage are unfortunate, but they can happen, especially if your plumbing is old.
+Leaks and water damage are unfortunate, but they happen, especially if your plumbing is old.

-If you have a leak somewhere in your house, the relative humidity is likely going to be higher.
-Consequently, leaving a leak will cause further damage and can lead to mold if not fixed and dried quickly.
-Call in a professional for an assessment to find a solution quickly.
+The relative humidity will likely be higher if you have a leak somewhere in your house.
+Consequently, leaving a leak will cause further damage and lead to mold if not fixed and dried quickly.
+Call a professional for an assessment to find a solution quickly.

 Having indoor plants is an excellent way to improve air quality.
-A study conducted by NASA showed that certain species have been shown to absorb chemicals and other pollutants such as VOCs (1).
+A study by NASA showed that certain species can absorb chemicals and other pollutants such as VOCs (1).
 While NASA recommends having one plant per 100 square feet for effective results, you may want to rethink this if humidity is an issue.

 Having a fireplace in your home is an effective and cheap way of warming your house — not to mention how cozy it can be on snowy days.
 However, you may want to reconsider where you store your firewood.
 You see, wood absorbs moisture, so it can raise the humidity if stored indoors.

 Humidity isn’t always bad — too low, and it can be uncomfortable.
 It’s essential to create a balance.
 Anything between 30 and 60 percent is best.